An Aquatic Wonderland with a Relaxing Holiday Vibe

-It’s easy to embrace the historical Murray River, and taking a tranquil paddle steamer ride is essential.
+Taking a tranquil paddle steamer ride is a quintessential Murray experience.
 Head to Echuca-Moama – the historical Port of Echuca continues to bustle with paddle steamers dominating the waterways.
 Yarrawonga-Mulwala is another great launch point.

 Alternatively, take control and hire a houseboat, watch the world whizz by with a spot of water-skiing or wakeboarding, or take advantage of plentiful fishing opportunities.
 For more aquatic adventures, try Lake Mulwala at Yarrawonga-Mulwala or Lake Hume near Albury.